pfdubois/BridgeBidding/source/NoTrump.rst

 Notes:

 * "+ something" means what you bid next, depending on opener's rebid.
-* S 5-4 Majors start with Stayman.
-Table shows responder bid after 2♦ reply.
 * T means :ref:`transfer <transfers>` to the major M.
 * R is :ref:`Minor Relay <Minor_Relay>` and its slam try followup.
+* The 5-4 majors hands all begin with 2♣.
+* Smolen?: over a 2♦ reply, bid the five-card major unless playing :ref:`Smolen <Smolen>`, in which case bid the other major.

 .. _1ninterference: